Logan-Campbell/Tetrade/README.md

 ```cmake --preset default .```\
 ```cmake --build ./build```

-build directory will contain the .CUE, .BIN, and .EXE files.
+Build directory will contain the .CUE, .BIN, and .EXE files.
 I have tested this game on real hardware (SCPH-7501) and should fully work as it does in emulators.

 ## Credits:

-Thanks to Lameguy64, spicyjpeg for Psn00SDK and all the examples.
+Thanks to Lameguy64, spicyjpeg for Psn00SbDK and all the examples.

 #### Music by:
 Sara Garrard (sonatina.itch.io)